HibaKob/MicroBundlePillarTrack/README.md

 * [Acknowledgements](#acknowledge)

 ## Project Summary <a name="summary"></a>
 The MicroBundlePillarTrack software is an adaptation of [MicroBundleCompute](https://github.com/HibaKob/MicroBundleCompute) software and is developed specifically for tracking the deformation of the pillars or posts of beating microbundles in brightfield movies.
+We consider two types of pillar-based microbundle platforms: `1)` "Type 1" which consist of standard experimental microbundle platforms termed microbundle strain gauges and `2)` "Type 2" experimental platforms which correspond to non-standard platforms termed FibroTUGs as described in detail in [2](#ref2) and [3](#ref3).
 In this repository, we share the source code, steps to download and install the software, and tutorials on how to run its different functionalities.

-As with MicroBundleCompute, MicroBundlePillarTrack requires two main inputs: 1) two seperate binary masks for each of the microbundle pillars or posts and 2) consecutive movie frames of the beating microbundle.
+As with MicroBundleCompute, MicroBundlePillarTrack requires two main inputs: `1)` two seperate binary masks for each of the microbundle pillars or posts and `2)` consecutive movie frames of the beating microbundle.
 Within our pipeline, the pillar masks are gerenated automatically by either implementing a straightforward threshold based segmentation or by employing a fine-tuned version of the [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything) [[1](#ref1)].
 Nevertheless, we retain the option for the user to input a manually or externally generated mask in case both of our automated approaches fail.
 Following pillar segmentation, fiducial markers identified as Shi-Tomasi corner points are computed on the first frame of the movie and tracked across all frames.
 From this preliminary tracking, we can identify whether or not the microbundle movie starts from a fully relaxed position (valley frame), identify the first valley frame if it is different from frame 0 (first frame), and adjust the movie accordingly.
 By tracking the adjusted movie, we obtain pillar positions across consecutive frames, and subsequently, we are able to compute the pillars' mean directional and absolute displacements.
 Additional derived outputs include microbundle twitch force and stress results, and temporal outputs that include pillar contraction and relaxation velocities as well as full width (or duration) at half maximum (FWHM) and full width (or duration) at 90 maximum (FW90M).

 We are also adding new functionalities to the code as well as enhancing the software based on user feedback.
 Please check our [to-do list]((#todo)).